Why Do You Need Iron? 8 Benefits For A Cast-Iron Health

 5. Helps In Immunity

-To keep diseases at bay and fight cell-damaging free radicals, your immune system needs the help of certain antioxidants like catalase and peroxidase.
+To keep diseases at bay and fight cell-damaging free radicals, your immune system needs the help of antioxidants like catalase and peroxidase.
 These antioxidants depend heavily on iron supply to work effectively.
-If you don’t have enough in iron in your body, your immunity might be compromised and you could become prone to infections.
+If you don’t have enough in iron in your body, your immunity is compromised and you become prone to infections.
+This is a complication of iron deficiency anemia.

 6. Helps Prevent Brain Diseases

-This is why lack of iron when one is young often leads to slow development of brain faculties, language, IQ, and motor skills and is also linked with a tendency toward anxiety, depression, and ADHD.9 In fact, low levels of iron in newborns can impair their learning ability, and even long-term iron supplementation in the future might not reverse the condition.10
+Lack of iron when one is young often leads to slow development of brain faculties, language, IQ, and motor skills and is also linked with a tendency toward anxiety, depression, and ADHD.15 In fact, low levels of iron in newborns can impair their learning ability.
+Unfortunately, long-term iron supplementation later on may not reverse the condition.16

 Here is the recommended daily allowance for iron.